An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: 2-complexes and their data structures

 \emph{First step.} Let $\Gamma$ be a proper embedding of a graph with at most $k$~vertices and $k$~edges on~$\complex$.
 Let $\surf$ be the detached surface associated to~$\complex$; this surface is possibly disconnected and has genus at most~$c$.
 The image of~$\Gamma$ on~$\surf$ is a graph with at most $k+c$~vertices and $k$~edges.

 We first enumerate, in a possibly redundant way, the set~$M_1$ of combinatorial maps of cellular graph embeddings with at most $k+c$~vertices and $k$~edges on a possibly disconnected surface without boundary.
-There are $2^{O(c+k)}$ such combinatorial maps, which can be enumerated in $2^{O(c+k)}$ time, for example using rotation systems.
+There are $(c+k)^{O(c+k)}$ such combinatorial maps, which can be enumerated in $(c+k)^{O(c+k)}$ time, for example using rotation systems.
 Some vertices may be isolated, if the corresponding connected component of~$\surf$ is a sphere.

 By simplifying the surface, every graph embedding can be transformed into a cellular graph embedding: remove each face and paste a disk to each cycle of the graph that was a boundary component of a face.
 Conversely, every (possibly non-cellular) graph is obtained from some cellular one by (1) connecting some faces together (creating a face of genus zero with several boundary components) and (2) adding some genus and non-orientability to some faces.
 So, for each map in~$M_1$, we perform all these operations in all possible ways, by putting genus at most~$c$ in each face.
 For each such map in~$M_1$, there are $(c+k)^{O(c+k)}$ possibilities.
-We thus obtain, in $(c+c)^{O(c+k)}$ time, a set $M_2$ of $(c+k)^{O(c+k)}$ combinatorial maps on surfaces, and the set~$M_2$ contains all combinatorial maps of (possibly non-cellular) graph embeddings on surfaces of genus at most~$c$.
+We thus obtain, in $(c+k)^{O(c+k)}$ time, a set $M_2$ of $(c+k)^{O(c+k)}$ combinatorial maps on surfaces, and the set~$M_2$ contains all combinatorial maps of (possibly non-cellular) graph embeddings on surfaces of genus at most~$c$.

-Finally, we add at most~$c$ isolated segments, choose how endpoints of these isolated segments and vertices of the embedding on the detached surface are identified, and decide how each isolated segment is covered by the embedding.
+Finally, we add at most~$c$ isolated edges, choose how endpoints of these isolated edges and vertices of the embedding on the detached surface are identified, and decide how each isolated edge is covered by the embedding.
 There are $(c+k)^{O(c+k)}$ ways to do this.
 We thus have computed, in $(c+k)^{O(c+k)}$ time, a set~$M$ of $(c+k)^{O(c+k)}$ combinatorial maps of graphs on 2-complexes, which contains all the combinatorial maps indicated in the statement of the lemma.